PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-Seya-prog/README.md

 - `insert_books.js` present and runnable
 - `queries.js` present and runnable
 - `README.md` explains how to run scripts (local and Atlas)
-- Screenshot of MongoDB Compass or Atlas showing `plp_bookstore.books` with sample data
+- Screenshot of MongoDB Compass or Atlas showing `plp_bookstore.books` with sample data (save in `screenshots/` folder)
 - Commit and push all files to your GitHub Classroom repository

+## Taking the Screenshot

+1. Go to [MongoDB Atlas](https://cloud.mongodb.com/) and sign in
+2. Navigate to your cluster → **Browse Collections**
+3. Select database: `plp_bookstore` → collection: `books`
+4. Take a screenshot showing the collection with sample documents
+5. Save the screenshot as `screenshots/atlas-books-collection.png` (or similar name)
+6. Commit and push: `git add . && git commit -m "Add screenshot" && git push`

 ## Resources